 Reality check, how long can Club Penguin Island actually last?
 How many $5 memberships are actually being sold and does it cover the costs of advertising, voice actors, employment of staff and the maintenance of the HQ?
 We’ve had lay-offs recently and staff leaving the team, staff who had been there for ages.
 Why?

 I’ll take a guess to that question.
-I don’t want to seem to pessimistic but being realistic, I think we ever will get a desktop or console version as the mobile version won’t grow enough.
+I don’t want to seem to pessimistic but being realistic, I think we never will get a desktop or console version as the mobile version won’t grow enough.
 The mobile version will, just a random guess, will close in 2019 or 2020.
 And that’s depressing because the entire franchise has been put on steak and is now dependant on Island.
-However, maybe we do need a desktop version.

 The entire future of Club Penguin is just uncertain.
 I asked Lance Priebe, the creator of Club Penguin, if he thought the team had made a good decision and if it would live up to the web version.